-2022 is an era of uncertainty, especially when it comes to education.
-We’re in a period of rapid change led by the ongoing COVID-19 pandemic.
+We are in a period of rapid change led by the ongoing COVID-19 pandemic.
 For some companies in the education sector, it’s an exciting opportunity to discover new business opportunities like virtual learning.
 For some companies in the education sector, it’s an exciting opportunity to discover new business opportunities like eLearning.

 With so many uncertainties, prospective students also need to feel reassured about where they’re investing their money and time.
 For this reason, many of the top education marketing trends of 2023 are focused on delivering transparency and ensuring confidence in the minds of the most qualified leads.

+Trend 1.
 Leading with COVID-19 transparency

 The COVID-19 pandemic led to widespread school closures as districts and universities faced student and teacher outbreaks — but even today, as pandemic restrictions ease, the guidance is murky and ever-shifting.
 Some schools are poised to require vaccinations and/or masking, but others are not.
 Some schools will limit certain activities and require testing.
 Other schools have already shifted to a virtual learning model, which upset students who were paying tuition but felt cheated out of the full learning experience.

 With all the unknowns, the American Council of Education expects enrollment in higher education to drop by 15% among all students and 25% among international students throughout 2023.

 During this time, the best thing companies in the education sector can do to market themselves offer full transparency to prospective and returning students.

 How will admissions, courses and campus life be affected?